peckphp/peck/README.md

     ```

 - **Windows:**\
+    > Move to WSL / WSL2, an use the following command:
+    sudo apt-get install aspell aspell-en

-    Please refer to the [Aspell website](http://aspell.net/) for installation instructions.
+    > If you are using native shells like powershell, etc, please lease refer to the [Aspell website](http://aspell.net/) for installation instructions.

 ### Installing Peck